Which? Elderly Care

 The majority of properties in retirement villages are designed for independent living, but some offer care and support for those that need it.
 This might be in assisted living apartments or onsite care services that can provide home help or personal care.
 Some schemes have care homes on site, should people require more care in the future.

-If you, or a relative, are thinking about a retirement village make sure that it offers the care and support that you require, and think about future care needs if possible.
+If you, or a relative, are thinking about a retirement community make sure that it offers the care and support that you require, and think about future care needs if possible.

 The benefits of retirement villages